bodulic/CATS_benchmark/README.md

-# CATS Bemchmrk
+# CATS Benchmark

 This repository contains the scripts used in the analyses presented in the paper: “Comprehensive Transcriptome Quality Assessment Using CATS: Reference-free and Reference-based Approaches” (Bodulić & Vlahoviček, 2025).
-More information can be found in the [preprint](x).
+More information can be found in the [preprint](x) (coming soon).

 # General Information